 The application of random matrix theory to hypothesis testing dates back to at least \cite{MP67}, where the population covariance matrix is investigated via the sample covariance matrix.
 Let's introduce the \emph{sample covariance matrix} as follows:

 where $\widetilde Y = \frac{1}{\sqrt{n}^k} (Y_1,\ldots,Y_m)$.
 It is an $n^k \times n^k$ Hermitian matrix.
 We would like to remark that the model \eqref{eq-covariance matrix} is also known as Wishart matrix in some literature.
-The paper \cite{MP67} considers the simplest case $k=1$, and derives the limiting empirical spectral distribution (LSD), which is known as the Marc\v{e}nko-Pastur law.
+The paper \cite{MP67} considers the simplest case $k=1$, and derives the limiting empirical spectral distribution (LSD) under the setting that $\xi_1$ has unit variance.
+The LSD is known as the Marc\v{e}nko-Pastur law.
 In the case of $\tau_\alpha \equiv 1$, the Marc\v{e}nko-Pastur law has the density function

 Further details can be found in \cites{Anderson2010, Bai2010}.
-Subsequently, numerous works on the sample covariance matrices have emerged in the literature, including \cites{BaiZhou08,Pajor09,Silv95}, and the references therein.
-Eventually, for the case $k=1, \tau_\alpha \equiv 1$, the necessary and sufficient condition that the Mar\v{c}enko-Pastur law serves as the limiting distribution of $F^{\widetilde M_{n,k,m}}$ is carried out in \cite{Yaskov2016}.
+Subsequently, numerous works on sample covariance matrices have emerged in the literature, including \cites{BaiZhou08,Pajor09,Silv95}, and the references therein.
+Eventually, for the case $k=1, \tau_\alpha \equiv 1$, the necessary and sufficient condition for the Mar\v{c}enko-Pastur law to serve as the limiting distribution of $F^{\widetilde M_{n,k,m}}$ is established in \cite{Yaskov2016}.

 In addition to the sample covariance matrix, the sample correlation matrix, which reveals the correlation on the population, is another fundamental tool in multivariate statistics.
 The model \eqref{eq-correlated matrix} we are interested in is known as the \emph{sample correlation matrix}, and it provides information of Pearson correlation for multivariate data.
 The study of the sample correlation matrix \eqref{eq-correlated matrix} can be dated back to \cite{Jiang2004}, where the case $k=1, \tau_\alpha \equiv 1$ is considered.
 The LSD of \eqref{eq-correlated matrix} is still the Marc\v{e}nko-Pastur law \eqref{eq-MP law}.
 Since then, a rich literature on the sample correlation matrices has developed, including \cites{GHPY2017,Ding2020,YLTZ2022,YZZ2023,HY2022,BHXZ2024} and the references therein.
-Under the same setting of $k=1, \tau_\alpha \equiv 1$, the necessary and sufficient condition for the convergence of $F^{M_{n,k,m}}$ to the Mar\v{c}enko-Pastur law in the isotropic model was carried out in \cite{DH2025} if the underlying vector $Y_\alpha$ is a linear combination of a random vector with i.i.d. entries, and in \cite{DongYao2025} for the isotropic model.
+Under the same setting of $k=1, \tau_\alpha \equiv 1$, the necessary and sufficient condition for the convergence of $F^{M_{n,k,m}}$ to the Mar\v{c}enko-Pastur law in the isotropic model was established in \cite{DH2025} if the underlying vector $Y_\alpha$ is a linear combination of a random vector with i.i.d. entries, and in \cite{DongYao2025} for the general isotropic model.